 § 15482.
 Private Group Application.

-(a) Each private group of employers desiring to procure a private group Certificate of Consent to Self-Insure as provided in Section 15470 of these regulations shall submit to the Manager a complete Application For A Certificate Of Consent To Self-Insure By A Group Of Employers for the group and a complete Application For An Affiliate Certificate Of Consent To Self-Insure As A Member Of A Group Self-Insurer for each of the initial core members of the group no less than 60 days before the requested effective date of self-insurance.
+(a) Each private group of employers desiring to procure a private group Certificate of Consent to Self-Insure as provided in Section 15470 of these regulations shall submit to the Chief a complete Application For A Certificate Of Consent To Self-Insure By A Group Of Employers for the group and a complete Application For An Affiliate Certificate Of Consent To Self-Insure As A Member Of A Group Self-Insurer for each initial member of the group no less than 30 days before the requested effective date of self-insurance.
 Applications shall be made on:

-(1) Form A4-3 (Rev. 1/94) for a private group seeking a group Certificate of Consent to Self-Insure;
+(1) Form S-1 (1-2016) for a private group seeking a group Certificate of Consent to Self-Insure;

-(2) Form A4-3M (Rev. 1/94) for each member of a group seeking an Affiliate Certificate of Consent to Self-Insure.
+(2) Form S-2B (1-2016) for each member of a group seeking an Affiliate Certificate of Consent to Self-Insure.
 The Application for an Affiliate Certificate of Consent to Self-Insure shall be completed as provided in Section 15482.1 of these regulations.

-(b) A complete application to self-insure for a private group of employers shall be submitted with complete applications for each initial proposed core members of the group and shall include the attachments requested in the application form itself, and, as applicable, the following:
+(b) A complete application to self-insure for a private group of employers shall be submitted with complete applications for each initial proposed member of the group and shall include the attachments requested in the application form itself, and, as applicable, the following:

-(1) A current financial statement, together with all schedules and notes, for each proposed initial core member.
-Qualifying financial information for a private group member or applicant may be included in the consolidated financial statement of its parent company or owner if the parent or owner executes an Agreement of Assumption and Guarantee of Workers' Compensation Liabilities pursuant to Section 15211.2 of these regulations.

-(2) A duly executed Resolution by the Board of Trustees of the group applicant authorizing execution of the application to become a group self-insurer and empowering the Group Administrator and other employees, officers, or Trustees of the group self-insurer applicant to sign the application form and other necessary documents on behalf of the group self-insurer applicant;
+(1) A duly executed Resolution by the Board of Trustees of the group applicant authorizing execution of the application to become a group self-insurer and empowering the Group Administrator and other employees, officers, or Trustees of the group self-insurer applicant to sign the application form and other necessary documents on behalf of the group self-insurer applicant;